niedev/RTranslator/README.md

 <h3>Privacy</h3>

-Privacy is a very important right, that's why RTranslator does not collect any personal data (I don't even have a server), for more information read the <a href="https://github.com/niedev/RTranslator/blob/master/privacy/Privacy_Policy_en.md" target="_blank" rel="noopener noreferrer">privacy policy</a>.
+Privacy is a fundamental right.
+That's why RTranslator does not collect any personal data (I don't even have a server).
+For more information, read the <a href="https://github.com/niedev/RTranslator/blob/master/privacy/Privacy_Policy_en.md" target="_blank" rel="noopener noreferrer">privacy policy</a>.

-Also with regard to audio data and transcripts sent to Google for translation and speech recognition (only when speaking in WalkieTalkie mode or Conversation mode and the microphone becomes clearer, so only when necessary), the latter are used by Google only to carry out these operations and in no other way.
+Concerning audio data and transcripts sent to Google for translation and speech recognition, they are sent only when speaking in WalkieTalkie mode or Conversation mode and the microphone becomes clearer, so only when necessary.
+Also, the data are used by Google only to carry out these operations and in no other way.

 On the other hand, if data logging for Google Cloud Speech is activated, the audio data sent will be used by Google only to improve its products and services.
-For more information read https://cloud.google.com/speech-to-text/docs/data-logging#data-security for Google Cloud Speech and https://cloud.google.com/translate/data-usage for Google Cloud Translation API.
+For more information, read  https://cloud.google.com/speech-to-text/docs/data-logging#data-security for Google Cloud Speech and https://cloud.google.com/translate/data-usage for Google Cloud Translation API.
 <br /><br />

 <h3>Libraries</h3>

-RTranslator uses two open source libraries, one for communication between devices based on Bluetooth Low Energy and another for selecting and cropping the profile image from the gallery.
+RTranslator uses two open-source libraries, one for communication between devices and another for selecting and cropping the profile image from the gallery.

-The two libraries are <a href="https://github.com/niedev/BluetoothCommunicator" target="_blank" rel="noopener noreferrer">BluetoothCommunicator</a> and <a href="https://github.com/niedev/GalleryImageSelector" target="_blank" rel="noopener noreferrer">GalleryImageSelector</a> respectively, see their github pages and sample apps for more details.
+The two libraries are <a href="https://github.com/niedev/BluetoothCommunicator" target="_blank" rel="noopener noreferrer">BluetoothCommunicator</a> and <a href="https://github.com/niedev/GalleryImageSelector" target="_blank" rel="noopener noreferrer">GalleryImageSelector</a>, respectively.
+See their GitHub pages and sample apps for more details.
 <br /><br />

 <h3>Bugs and problems</h3>
-I remember that the app is still a beta, the bugs found are the following:
+I remember that the app is still a beta.
+The bugs found are the following:

-- for some languages the TTS does not work, reinstall the text-to-speech engine to resolve
+- For some languages, the TTS does not work.
+Reinstall the text-to-speech engine to resolve.
-- on some devices there are device search problems
+- On some devices, there are device search problems.
-- sometimes at the first start the app notify that Bluetooth LE is not supported, if your device supports Bluetooth LE at the next time you start the app the message should no longer appear
+- Sometimes at the first start, the app notifies that Bluetooth LE is not supported.
+If your device supports Bluetooth LE, the next time you start the app, the message should no longer appear.
 <br /><br />

 Enjoy your real-time translator